Northwestern Syria offensive (April–June 2015): Rebel capture of Jisr al-Shughur

 On 22 April, rebels (organised by the newly created Battle of Victory operations room) launched an offensive against the de facto provincial capital of Idlib governorate, Jisr al-Shughur, threatening to cut off government access to a major highway linking Idlib to Latakia.
 Other objectives in this offensive were the Brick Factory base (Al-Qarmeed), near Mastouma, and the Al-Ghaab Plain in Hama governorate, where FSA units were tasked with spearheading the cutting of Syrian Arab Army supply lines from the west.
 An al-Nusra Front suicide bomber detonated a VBIED near the Brick Factory, marking the beginning of the operation.
 A BMP packed with explosives was also detonated at a checkpoint in the north of Jisr al-Shughur.
 At the end of 23 April, despite contradictory statements, Jisr al-Shughur was still under control by government troops.
-Al-Nusra claimed to had sent 15 suicide bombers into the city as part of the assault.
+Al-Nusra claimed to have sent 15 suicide bombers into the city as part of the assault.
 Meanwhile, in the Al-Ghaab Plain, a rebel attack on the village of Sirmaniyah was repelled.
 A car-bomb was detonated in the Sirmaniyah area as well.

 By the next day, rebels had captured one checkpoint near the Mastouma base and four checkpoints around Jisr al-Shughur, but clashes still continued at a distance of 2–4 km near of the city.
 The rebels reportedly also advanced near the city's sugar plant and captured a hill near the Brick Factory base.
 However, the Syrian Army claimed that it "secured the city" at the cost of 13 soldiers and denied that rebels advanced near the sugar plant.
 Later that day, rebels captured the strategic Tal Hekmah checkpoint near the road between Jisr al-Shughur and Ariha.
 Meanwhile, the Syrian Air Force conducted at least 40 airstrikes in Idlib.
 Later, an opposition source reported that the rebels controlled the three highest points near the town of Furayqah (Tal Muntar, Tal Hamkah and Tal Mantaf), but the road between Jisr al-Shughur and Ariha was still not cut.
 However, government reinforcements arrived and recaptured the Tal Hekmah checkpoint.

 According to the SOHR, since the start of the offensive, 43 rebels, including 13 Chechens, had been killed, government casualties numbered 30 Meanwhile, pro-government sources placed the rebel death toll at 100, with 47 soldiers dying as well.
 Throughout the first few days of the offensive, FSA brigades such as Fursan al-Haq and the 1st Coastal Division (including notable gunner Osama Abo Hamza) used anti-tank TOW missiles against a number of SAA armored vehicles in the al-Ghaab Plain.